alba1735/tRNAgraph/docs/cli_reference.md

 Updates this git checkout to the latest source and re-syncs the local environment.
 Refuses to run if the checkout has uncommitted local changes to tracked files, so nothing is at risk of being lost or silently merged over.

+Requires an editable (`pip install -e .`) install: the command updates a working tree with git and re-syncs conda from `requirements.yaml`, and neither exists in a built distribution.
+From a non-editable install it stops immediately with an explanatory error, before running any git command -- it will not act on a directory that merely happens to sit inside some other repository.

 **Usage:**

 ```bash